itenium-be/Kibana/README.md

 OR / AND with ()
 method: (GET OR POST OR DELETE)

-status\ code: 200 --> TODO: check this, need to escape the space? --> only for Lucene syntax? exception.*: orm  --> TODO: check this, need to escape the *? --> only for Lucene syntax?
+status\ code: 200
+exception.*: orm
 _exists_:exception

 JSON: